Giordano Bruno and the Hermetic Tradition

 Giordano Bruno and the Hermetic Tradition is a 1964 non-fiction book by British historian Frances A. Yates.
 The book delves into the history of Hermeticism and its influence upon Renaissance philosophy and Giordano Bruno.

 With the publication of Giordano Bruno and the Hermetic Tradition, Yates transformed Renaissance historiography.
 In it, she revealed the hermeticism with which the Renaissance was imbued, and the revived interest in mysticism, magic and Gnosticism of Late Antiquity that survived the Middle Ages.
 In the face of longstanding conventional interpretations, Yates suggested that the itinerant Catholic priest Giordano Bruno was burned at the stake in 1600 for espousing the Hermetic tradition rather than his affirmation of heliocentricity.

 Reception

+Reviews contemporary to publication

+An article in the American Historical Review appearing shortly after the book was released essentially proclaims that Yates has redefined both her subject and changed the whole complexion of historical understanding about how the early scientific enlightenment unfolded.